 Mr. Cogan is the president of the Orange County Guitar Circle, a community organization that supports the classical guitar.
 The Guitar Circle sponsors guitar concerts by world-renowned artists as well as community members.

-Mr. Cogan's work in the Conservatory of Music at Chapman University has won praise for him and his students alike.
-He is Director of Guitar Studies and Music Technology as well as frequent performer in many of the Conservatory of Music concerts.
+Mr. Cogan's work in the Conservatory of Music as Director of Guitar Studies and Music Technology (as well as a frequent performer in many of the Conservatory of Music concerts) often won praise for him and his students alike.